 3. Save photos you’ve received

 The images and videos that you’re sent in WhatsApp chats remain stored on your device in the WhatsApp\media\WhatsApp Images folder.
 In Android, you can view these images in the Gallery, and can share them on Facebook, apply them as contact photos, and more.
 In iOS, WhatsApp images are stored in the Photos app.

 In WhatsApp for Android, you can see all the files you’ve sent and received by clicking on the Media button in the chat menu.

 4. Make back-ups of your WhatsApp conversations

-If your WhatsApp conversations are important to you, it's a good idea to make backups of them so you don't lose them if there's a problem with the app.
-To do this, go to the Settings menu, choose 'Chat preferences' then click on the Chat history backup option.
+If your WhatsApp conversations are important to you, it’s a good idea to make backups of them so that you don’t lose them if there’s a problem with the app.
+To do this, go to the Settings menu, choose ‘Chat preferences’, then click on the Chat history backup option.